odoo/odoo/addons/stock/doc/stock.rst

 Purchase Lead Time: additional days to include for all purchase orders with this supplier,

 Security Days: number of days to deduct from a system order to cope with any problems of procurement,

-<< Orderpoints will also create procurements and have a different effect on the dates >>
+It is important to make a difference between production orders and purchase orders that are chained until the sale order (MTO) or when the chain is interrupted somewhere by an orderpoint.
+When the scheduler creates the procurement of an orderpoint, the date is again today, so orders for an orderpoint need to be delivered faster, than in case of an MTO.